openresty/openresty-systemtap-toolkit/README.markdown

 ngx-lua-bt
 ----------

-Dump the Lua land backtrace in the current running Nginx worker process:
+This tool dump out the current Lua-land backtrace in the current running Nginx worker process.

+This tool is very useful in locating the infinite Lua loop that keeps the Nginx worker spinning with 100% CPU usage.

 If LuaJIT 2.0 is used, specify the --luajit20 option, like this: